Hi, my name is Joseph Barbour – Certified Barbecue Nut – actually…

 I was so crazy about it, that after many years in the automotive business, I quit my job and decided to go to culinary school.

-I graduated from The California Culinary Academy, in beautiful San Francisco, California.
+I attended The California Culinary Academy, in beautiful San Francisco, California.

 After graduation, I worked at very nice, high end restaurants like the Wine Spectator Greystone Restaurant, in lovely St. Helena, and Julia’s Kitchen at Copia in Napa.

 One of my first jobs was at the Waterbarge Restaurant in Vallejo California.
 I worked there with Chef John Coss.